 Blepharitis is an eye condition characterised by swelling, redness, and itchiness of the eyelids.
-While it is not contagious, it is relatively common in people across any age.
+While it is not contagious, it is relatively common in people of any age.

 This eye condition is usually mild and does not cause significant problems to your eyesight or vision.
-However, blepharitis can be uncomfortable due to the itchiness and swelling.
+However, blepharitis can be uncomfortable due to itchiness and swelling.
 It also makes your eyes look quite unsightly.
-Mobidoctor’s GPs can provide you with treatment options and advice to help prevent future reoccurrence of the disease.
+Mobidoctor’s GPs can provide you with treatment options and advice to help prevent the disease's future reoccurrence.